kubermatic/docs/content/kubermatic/master/tutorials_howtos/upgrading/upgrade_from_2.19_to_2.20/_index.en.md

 * No KKP resource must be marked as deleted.
 * The new CRD files must be available on disk.
 * All seed clusters must be reachable.
+* Deprecated features which were removed in KKP 2.20 must not be used anymore.
 * (only before actual migration) No KKP controllers/webhooks must be running.

 The first step is to get the kubeconfig file for the KKP **master** cluster.
 Set the `KUBECONFIG` variable pointing to it: